thierry-sinassamy/dataobjectexception.powershell.oop/README.md

 Transform a procedural script into an OOP create a benefit : <b>documentation into the code<b>.

-## USING CLASSICAL DESIGN PATTERNS
-...
-## USING MODERN DESIGN PATTERNS
-...
 # GETTING STARTED
 1- In Visual Studio Code IDE, install the GitHub extension </br>
 2- In Visual Studio Code IDE, install the PowerShell extension </br>